 Ludwigia Arcuata

-• We only despatch Live Plants on Monday and Tuesday via Express Post.
+• Live Plants orders will typically be despatched on Wednesday via Express Post.

 • Please select Express Shipping upon check out.